rohitk1609/edgistify/README.md

    # install Dependencies
    1. run the command npm install/npm in project directory/folder.
    2. go to view folder(i.e client server/react server) and install dependencies - npm install/npm i
+   3. In case if all the dependencies are not installed ,run the command - npm audit fix.

    # Run the server